prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 An alternative to function overloading, but allowing more choices on how rate calculation can be done would be to introduce `delta_*` functions like `delta_rate()` and having range selector modifiers.

 This has the problem of having to use different functions for delta and cumulative metrics (switching cost, possibly poor user experience).

-### `__monotonicity__` label

-A possible future enhancement is to add an `__monotonicity__` label along with `__temporality__` for counters.

-Additionally, if there were a reliable way to have [Created Timestamp](https://github.com/prometheus/proposals/blob/main/proposals/0029-created-timestamp.md) for all cumulative counters, we could consider supporting non-monotonic cumulative counters as well, as at that point the created timestamp could be used for working out counter resets instead of decreases in counter value.
-This may not be feasible or wanted in all cases though.

-### Add otel metric properties as labels

-This would primarily be beneficial for the `--enable-feature=otlp-delta-as-gauge-ingestion` option.

-The key problem of ingesting OTEL deltas as Prometheus gauges is the lack of distinction between OTEL gauges and OTEL deltas, even though their semantics differ.
-Adding the original OTEL types as labels means that users would be able to get this information.
-For an OTEL delta sum, its labels would include `__type__="gauge"`, `__otel_type__="sum"` and `__otel_temporality__="delta"` (and `__otel_monotonicity__="true"/"false"`).
-This could also be useful for non-delta use cases, for example, being able to identify OTEL non-monotonic cumulative counters vs OTEL gauges.

-Function overloading could still be done - `rate()` and `increase()` could work based on the OTEL type label, rather than a general temporality label.

-This approach makes delta support OTEL-specific, rather than a more generic Prometheus feature.
-However, Prometheus does not natively produce deltas anyway as discussed in [Scraping](#scraping) (though users could push deltas to Prometheus via remote write).
-It may be preferable to acknowledge the fundamental differences between the OTEL and Prometheus metric models, and treat OTEL deltas as a special case for compatibility, instead of integrating them as a core Prometheus feature.

-There is a risk that tooling and workflows could rely too much on the OTEL-specific labels rather than Prometheus native types where possible, leading to inconsistent user experience depending on whether OTEL or Prometheus is used for ingestion.

-This can also be confusing, as OTEL users would need to understand there are two different types - the OTEL types and the Prometheus types.
-For example, knowing that an OTEL gauge is not the same as a Prometheus gauge and there's also a separate type label to consider.

-An additional consideration would be any CreatedTimestamp features would need to work for both Prometheus counters and gauges, so that `StartTimeUnixNano` would be able to be preserved for deltas-as-gauges.

 ## Discarded alternatives